 - Recruit suitably qualified panel members who have no connection with the school from the list held by either your local authority or from our contacts with other local authority lists.
 We will check the last date they were trained to ensure that they are guidance compliant.
 Liaise with all parties for a convenient date.

 - Send out an invitation letter to the parent/carer inviting and encouraging them to attend the hearing.
 The letter includes some advice about the hearing, an agenda, as well as who will be sitting on the panel.
 We would also advise the appellant where they can seek free advice both locally and nationally.
-We would also send a copy of the exclusion guidance.
-We would also send a copy of our guide to Exclusion Review hearings and a link to where parents can download a copy of the current exclusions guidance.
+We also send the appellants simple advice booklet and a link to where parents can download a copy of the current exclusions guidance.

 - Liaise with the “organising authority” (ie the Admission Authority) regarding the appointment of an SEN expert, if one has been requested by the appellant.